MyTurnyet/spftware-as-craft-blog/content/posts/adhd/adhd-developers-struggles.md

 suggested changes left me feeling completely inadequate, even when I logically knew the feedback was meant to improve the code, not tear me down.

-[//]: # (To manage RSD, I remind myself that feedback is about the work, not about me.
-I also try to reframe feedback as a)

-[//]: # (learning opportunity rather than as a judgment of my abilities.
-Having a supportive team culture helps tremendously—when)

-[//]: # (feedback is framed constructively and with encouragement, it becomes much easier to process.)

 Surrounding myself with people who recognize my strengths and provide encouragement has been invaluable.
 {{< link "talks/team-programming-at-conferences" >}}**Collaborative Programming**{{< /link >}} practices are immensely helpful as I receive _constant gentle course-correct feedback_ from my team as we work.
 This makes it a safe